Tribune's View: Manthe probe needs a third party perspective

 The department’s reputation is at stake, and the best way to regain public trust would be to cooperate with an outside investigator.
 Jones and other leaders should want this.

 If the department were to exonerate itself, it’s unlikely the masses will believe the review was legitimate.
 The documentary has cast too large a shadow over police when it comes to Manthe.
-The department had its chance to investigate Manthe and its officers’ interactions with him.
+The department had its chance to investigate Manthe and its officers’ conduct and a do-nothing solution is what we got.
 Clearly it failed to act.

 There should be no second chance for the department to get this right.
 A special prosecutor must be named, and the sooner the better so we can all move forward with confidence that a similar scandal will never happen again.